 did a great job to make the sound quality as good as possible.

-All these factors made the service more convenient and pleasant to use, which had got full users' approval, No wonder that Spotify had topped the list of the most popular music streaming apps in a short time.
+All these factors made the service more convenient and pleasant to use, which had got full users' approval, No wonder Spotify had topped the list of the most popular music streaming apps in a short time.